 The size of the aperture opening also affects the look of your photos.
 Using a wide aperture setting, less of your photo will be in focus.
 With a narrow setting, a high f/stop number, more of your composition will be in focus.
 Many photographers like to use a wide aperture setting to get a nice blurred background.

 This is another whole aspect of using your aperture setting.
 In this article, I’ll stay focused on how aperture settings affect exposure.

 Inside your camera is a shutter.
 It’s behind the lens and in front of the sensor.
 This opens and closes when you take a photo, allowing light to reach the sensor.

 The length of time the shutter is open for is measured by the shutter speed.
-The slower the speed, the greater amount of light can reach the sensor.
+The slower the speed, the greater amount of light that can reach the sensor.
 The faster the speed, the less light affects the sensor.

 Shutter speeds are measured in fractions of seconds and seconds.
 Sometimes you may even use an extremely long shutter speed and leave it open for many minutes.
 The numbers representing shutter speeds are written like this: